-I am in shock today and with the entire world falling apart around me, I received some incredible news!
 I have been chosen to receive The Drexler Family Diversity Fellowship from The Civita Institute to work on a dream project!!
-A cookbook/ photo journal in beautiful Civita di Bagnoregio in Italy next year!
+A cookbook/ photo journal in beautiful Civita di Bagnoregio, Italy in August and September of 2021.

 For those who aren’t familiar with The Civita Institute here is a note from their site: